-Name of City: CITY AND COUNTY OF SAN FRANCISCO Name of Bond Issue: City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities And Services) Development Special Tax Bonds, Series 2021B (Federally Taxable) City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities And Services) Development Special Tax Bonds, Series 2021C Date of Issuance: November 10, 2021 provided an Annual I Continuing Disclosure EREBY GIVEN to the Municipal Securities Rulemaking Board that the City has not deport with respect to the above-named Bonds as required by Section 3 of the Certificate of the City and County of San Francisco, dated November 10, 2021.
-The Annual Report will be filed by Dated:, 20 CITY AND COUNTY OF SAN FRANCISCO By: [to be signed only if filed] Title:
+Name of City: CITY AND COUNTY OF SAN FRANCISCO

+Name of Bond Issue: City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities And Services) Development Special Tax Bonds, Series 2021A

+Date of Issuance: May 27, 2021

+NOTICE IS HEREBY GIVEN to the Municipal Securities Rulemaking Board that the City has not provided an Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Certificate of the City and County of San Francisco, dated May 27, 2021.
+The City anticipates that the Annual Report will be filed by \\\\\.

+Dated: \\\\, 20\\

+By: [to be signed only if filed] Title: